rb16b/Accelerate-Dev/README.md

 A Pod Disruption Budget is a Kubernetes resource that specifies the minimum number of pods that must remain available during a disruption caused by voluntary actions (like scaling down) or involuntary actions (like node failures or cluster upgrade)

-Make sure you are dev-UserX project
+Make sure you are dev-UserX project.
-View the pdb.yaml file
+View the pdb.yaml file to see the configuration.

+Since pdb has a min value set to 1, the actual pod has to have a higher number of instances.

+Before applying PDB configuration we need to set replica count to 2 for rest-figts

 Run $ oc apply -f pdb.yaml